On Turkey's Syrian frontier, fears of a sectarian spillover

 A significant drop in trade since the conflict began is also a concern.
 Some businessmen say they are doing a fifth of their normal trade.
 Others have gone bankrupt as day-tripping middle-class Syrians hunting bargains on branded clothes have all but disappeared and Turkish trucks no longer carry goods into Syria.

-While some Alawites acknowledge Assad will have to go, their fears center on who will replace him and how this will affect their region, inextricably bound to its southern neighbor.
+While some Alawites acknowledge Assad will have to go, their fears centre on who will replace him and how this will affect their region, inextricably bound to its southern neighbour.

 "Who in this room has at least one relative in Syria?"
 Ibrahim, an Alawite butcher in Antakya, asked a group of men seated around him.
 The men - Alawites, a Sunni and a Christian among them - all raised their hands.